 13. Walk your dog on Second Beach

 14. Order oysters from Midtown Oyster Bar and eat them on the second floor deck

 15. Eat clam chowder at The Black Pearl

 16. Drinks and live music at The Landing

-17. Watching the boats on the lawn at Castle Hill Inn
+17. Watch the boats on the lawn at Castle Hill Inn

-18. Order clam cakes and chowder at Flo's and eat it overlooking the beach
+18. Order clam cakes and chowder at Flo's Clam Shack

 19. Watch the sunset at Brenton Point